Behavioral Remarketing

 Definition

-Behavioral remarketing serves follow-up ads to people who already engaged but did not convert, allowing teams to monetize warm demand efficiently.[1]
+Behavioral remarketing serves follow-up ads to people who already engaged without converting, allowing teams to monetize warm demand efficiently.[1]

 Current use